 If your State or Tribe has an approved plan or is in the process of developing a plan, you must apply to and be licensed or authorized under its hemp program.

-License applications under the USDA hemp production plan will not be accepted until November 30, 2019.
 You cannot receive a hemp production license from a State, Tribe, or USDA, if you have been convicted of a felony related to a controlled substance in the last 10 years.

 An FBI criminal history report must accompany the USDA Hemp Program application.